Usage tutorial for Glyph Drawing Club

 Note: Sometimes if you use a lot of offsets and scaling it's hard to see which cell the glyph is actually assigned to.
-One way to figure out what each cell holds is to check the Layers section which shows the contents of each layer.
+You can

 Note #2: Sometimes if you offset or scale a glyph, it appears "under" or "above" another glyph next to it, when you want it to be the other way around.
 This happens usually if you move a glyph down or to the right.
 One way to avoid this is to move the glyph to a cell below the glyphs you want to overlap and offset to the left and up instead.

 - Colors can be used from the Color tab or by holding down